-The panel of judges will evaluate Stage 1 submissions using the following selection criteria.
-These criteria will be used to select up to eight (8) Stage 1 finalists.
+The panel of judges evaluated Stage 1 submissions using the following selection criteria.
+These criteria were used to select up to eight (8) Stage 1 finalists.

 Accuracy.
 The degree to which the solution would be able to detect, recognize, or indicate the presence of opioids in a parcel consistently and with a high degree of confidence.
 This includes the degree to which the solution addresses and minimizes both false positives and false negatives.

 Speed.
 The potential for the solution to rapidly inspect parcels, considered in terms of potential inspections per unit of time.

 Feasibility.
 The extent to which the proposed solution uses technically sound methods backed by credible supporting evidence and can be developed into a testable prototype within a four-month period.

 Usability.
 The ease with which operators could learn, use and maintain the solution.